krishan5/spring-cloud-microservice/README.md

 7. spring-cloud-config-server

 Resilience4j is implemented in currency-exchange-service.
-Zipkin distributed tracing server used by currency-exchange-service.
+Zipkin distributed tracing server used by currency-exchange-service, currency-conversion-service, api-gateway.